How_to_send_the_JSON_data_from_a_Drupal_8_1

 Conclusion

-I showed you several ways how you can work with REST and JSON in Drupal 8, each of them was useful to me to some extent and I hope that they will reduce the time to find a solution to a particular problem.
+I showed you several ways of working with REST and JSON in Drupal 8.
+Each of them was useful to me to some extent, and I hope that they will reduce the time to find a solution to a particular problem.

 Useful links: